Great British Railways

-Great British Railways (GBR) is a planned state-owned railway company that will operate most rail infrastructure in Great Britain, most passenger rail services in England, and some passenger rail services in Scotland and Wales.
+Great British Railways (GBR) is a planned state-owned railway company that will operate most rail infrastructure and the majority of passenger rail services in Great Britain, alongside devolved and open-access operators.

-It will be established with the passing of the forthcoming Railways Bill, as part of the Starmer government's plans to re-nationalise the railways.
-It will absorb the functions of Network Rail to own and manage most railway infrastructure (stations, track and signalling), the Rail Delivery Group, the DfT Operator, parts of the Department for Transport (DfT), and each of the passenger service franchises, as their contracts expire.
+It will be established with the passing of the forthcoming Railways Bill, as part of the Starmer government's plans not to renew the contracts of private train operating companies.
+It will absorb the functions of Network Rail (thus it will own and manage most railway infrastructure in Great Britain – stations, track and signalling), the Rail Delivery Group, the DfT Operator, parts of the Department for Transport (DfT), and each of the passenger service franchises as their contracts expire.

 In 2024, the Secretary of State for Transport, Louise Haigh, set up a Shadow Great British Railways to prepare for the organisation's formal establishment.
 The chair of the shadow body is Laura Shoaf.

-The Railways Bill, legislation to create Great British Railways, was introduced to Parliament in November 2025.
+The Railways Bill, the legislation to establish Great British Railways, was introduced to Parliament in November 2025.
+The bill cleared the House of Commons in June 2026 and is expected to receive royal assent in late-2026 with GBR expected to become operational within 12 months.